meredith-wenjunwu/meredith-wenjunwu.github.io/_posts/2013-12-28-introducing-hyde.md

 title: About Me
 ---

 I am a first year Ph.D student in Biomedical Informatics, advised by Linda Shapiro at University of Washington.
-My research interest is computer vision and machine/deep learning and their applications to medical image analysis.
+My research interests are medical image analysis, computer vision and machine learning.

 <!-- Original Content -->